-In today's world, cyber and other threats come from every part of the globe.
-We're committed to protecting company, employee, and customer information and making sure it's accurate and available for those employees who need it for legitimate business purposes.
+In today's world, threats including cyberattacks, come from around the globe.
+We're committed to protecting company, employee, and customer information and making sure it's accurate and available for employees who need it for legitimate business purposes.
 We protect information based on its classification to make sure it's appropriately safeguarded.

-- Access or attempt to access information and information systems only when authorized to do so to perform your job duties. - Only share the minimum information needed for legitimate business purposes. - Classify and label company information so those using the information know how to appropriately share, protect, and use it, regardless of format (digital or nondigital) or location. - Protect information according to its classification and business purpose - whenever and wherever you're accessing and using it. - Use only approved systems and methods for storing, sharing and transmitting company information. - Report any observed misuse or inappropriate activity. - Participate in required information security training. - Formally acknowledge your responsibilities for appropriately protecting company information, if required to do so.
+- Access or attempt to access information and information systems only when authorized to perform your job duties. - Share the minimum information needed for legitimate business purposes. - Provide customers with account information only when authorized to do so and after verifying their identity using current business area requirements. - Classify and label company information appropriately so others know how to properly share, protect, and use it, regardless of format (i.e., digital or non-digital) or location. - Protect information according to its classification and business purpose whenever and wherever you're accessing and using it. - Use only approved systems and methods for storing, sharing, and transmitting company information. - Report any observed misuse or inappropriate activity. - Complete required information security training. - Formally acknowledge your responsibilities for appropriately protecting company information if required to do so.

-Security expectations are communicated to contractors and other non-employees based on the deliverables of the engagement.
+Security expectations are communicated to contingent workers based on the deliverables of the engagement.

-What are key actions I can take to help protect the confidentiality, integrity and availability of information and information systems at Principal?

-- Create and maintain strong passwords; don't share them or reuse them across accounts. - Use company approved encryption solutions to securely send personally identifiable information outside of the company network. - Use cloud solutions only when approved safeguards and agreements have been put in place. - Access company email using approved processes and/or applications on approved devices. - Don't click suspicious links or attachments in emails. - Report known or suspected phishing attacks via the Report Phishing button or by emailing abuse@principal.com or your local reporting email address. - Lock your devices and secure sensitive information - even when leaving your workspace for brief periods. - Secure equipment at the end of each business day and when in public places. - Appropriately dispose of paper documents and sensitive information according to local processes and procedures. - Stay educated about the latest cyber risks and threats.
+- What are key actions I can take to help protect the confidentiality, integrity, and availability of information and systems at Principal? - Create and maintain strong passwords; Don't share or reuse them across accounts. - Use company approved encryption solutions to securely send personally identifiable information outside the company network. - Use cloud solutions only when approved safeguards and agreements are in place. - Access company email using approved processes and/ or applications on approved devices. - Don't click suspicious links or attachments in emails. - Report known or suspected phishing attacks via the Report Phishing button or by emailing them to abuse@principal.com or your local reporting email address. - Lock your devices and secure sensitive information even when leaving your workspace for brief periods. - Secure equipment at the end of each business day when in public places or when working from home. - Appropriately dispose paper documents and sensitive information according to local processes and procedures. - Stay educated about the latest cyber risks and threats.